Prasanto19/portfolio/README.md

 **🎨 Styled with React-Bootstrap and Css with easy to customize colors**

+**🎨What I have used**

+- Make small components of every part of o page
+- Functional Component
+- Props rendering
+- Import files
+- Arrow functions
+- State management using hook
+- Manage code with version control(git)
+- Integrate eslint with prettier for auto formatting
+- Use additional yarn scripts for creating beautiful UI
+- Finally deploy it on github pages.

 **📱 Fully Responsive**

 ### Show your support

-Give a ⭐ if you like this website!
+Give me a ⭐ if you like this website!